Menu

 Details

-Held in Williamsburg, Virginia, this tour enables visitors to walk in the footsteps of those who were once held in bondage and gain insightful knowledge about the country’s past.
+Held in Williamsburg, Virginia, this tour enables visitors to walk in the footsteps of those who were once enslaved and gain insightful knowledge about the country’s past.
 The tour is a must-see for history buffs and anyone seeking to understand the roots of America's complex racial issues.

 The highlight of the tour is the Emancipation Oak, one of the country’s most historic trees.
 In 1863, a few months after the Emancipation Proclamation took effect, Union soldiers held a ceremony beneath the tree, announcing that slaves in the state of Virginia were now free.
 Participants on the History of Slavery Tour are often moved to tears by the emotional power of the oak and the history surrounding it.